Jane Play & Student Guide

 Available for free use for pro-choice fundraisers, especially #togetherforabortion and #shoutyourabortion events in January.
 See testimonial from Annika Speer, co-director of 2011 Santa Barbara Production.

-- Jane the focus of last chapter of Examining the Use of Safety, Confrontation, and Ambivalence in Six Depictions of Reproductive Women on the American Stage, 1997-2007: Staging “the Place” of Abortion.
+Jane the focus of last chapter, as a play boldly portraying actual abortions & not just obliquely referencing it in: Examining the Use of Safety, Confrontation, and Ambivalence in Six Depictions of Reproductive Women on the American Stage, 1997-2007: Staging “the Place” of Abortion.
 By Lisa Hagen.
 New York: Edwin Mellen Press, 2010.
 Click here for review and to buy.

 PRODUCTION AND PUBLICATION HISTORY:

-- World premiere by Green Highway Theater Company at the Chopin Studio Theater, Chicago, August 1999.
+World premiere by Green Highway Theater Company at the Chopin Studio Theater, Chicago, August 1999.
+See video here.

 THE STORY: BEYOND THE SURFACE AND THE RHETORIC: